oscar-lima/little_bas/bas_documentation/wikis/arduino_ros/udev_rule_arduino.md

 The motivation for this is the following:

 The arduino board normally gets detected under /dev/ttyACM0 but there are another sensors (such as hokuyo laser scanner) that also are recognized with the same name, therefore we need to uniquely identify the device somehow.
-A better way is to filter by product and vendor ID of the USB device, but even doing this will not identify between same arduino boards (we might have more tha one) so we then append the serial number of the FT232R chip on the arduino board to achieve the goal.
+A better way is to filter by product and vendor ID of the USB device, but even doing this will not identify between same arduino boards (we might have more than one) so we then append the serial number of the FT232R chip on the arduino board to achieve the goal.

 1. create a udev rule